The Bearded Collie Club's Rescue and Welfare Scheme

 Which dogs are eligible for re-homing?

 To identify pure-bred Bearded Collies we look at the dog's official pedigree.
-Occasionally a pedigree is not available and in these circumstances we rely on the expertise of our Co-ordinators to identify whether or not they are dealing with a pure-bred Bearded Collie.
+Occasionally a pedigree is not available and in these circumstances we rely on the expertise of our Administrator to identify whether or not one is dealing with a pure-bred Bearded Collie.

 Unfortunately there are many dogs which need re-homing, including dogs that look like Beardies.
 Whilst we feel sorry for these dogs, we need to protect and maintain our resources to ensure no pedigree Bearded Collie is ever in need or a burden financially or otherwise to any other rescue or welfare organisation.